Note that Google search will first show several advertisement sites before it lists the relevant Astronomy Notes pages.

 major moons in the solar system and ring systems.

 Updates: weather vs. climate section, magnetic fields, earthquake resources, climate change discussion resources, jovian moons, rings, Mars, and fixing broken links to external websites (never-ending task because other websites do not have stable structures).

 photography has imagery of mountains, lakes, streams, waterfalls, large trees,

 flowers, aurorae, other landscape images and some images of insects and

 frogs.
 Most images are from the western United States but some are also from

 eastern Australia and the aurorae are from Fairbanks, Alaska.
-National park photo sets include: Crater Lake, Bryce Canyon, Grand Canyon, Zion, Grand Teton, Yellowstone, Devils Tower, and Glacier.
+National park/monument photo sets include: Crater Lake, Bryce Canyon, Grand Canyon, Zion, Grand Teton, Yellowstone, Devils Tower, Glacier, Colorado, Arches, North Cascades, and Death Valley.
+There are also photo sets for Canyon X of the Antelope Canyon complex and Oak Creek Canyon.
 The rest of the album are from various beautiful places in the western United States and eastern Australia.

 Answers to Global Warming Skeptics is a separate section